JayWood/the-seo-framework/readme.txt

 **Detailed log:**

-**Many minor changes did not make it to the detailed log.
+**Many, many minor changes did not make it to the detailed log.
 For example, when a new function has been added to check for a state, the use of it goes throughout the plugin, effectively added many changes.**

 ***There are a lot more changes in this update which did not make it to this page.
 Please refer to [the detailed changelog](https://theseoframework.com/?p=xxx).***